rflandau/Orv/implementations/slims/README.md

 ## Version Negotiation

-Version negotiation between nodes is OpenFlow-ish.
-OpenFlow packets *each* contain a header.
-Orv packets only include version on initial handshake; it is assumed that communications after that point will use the agreed-upon version.
+Version negotiation between nodes is OpenFlow-ish. ~~OpenFlow packets *each* contain version in the header.
+Orv packets only include version on initial handshake; it is assumed that communications after that point will use the agreed-upon version.~~

 Versions are negotiated implicitly.
 A client requests the version it would like to use.
-If the target VK supports that version, its HELLO_ACK will echo the version.
-If it does not, the target VK's HELLO_ACK will include its highest supported version if the client's version was higher or its lowest supported version if it is lower.
-If the client is requesting an unsupported intermediary version, the VK will respond with the closest version it has in either direction.
-TODO: finalize the intermediary version handling.

-*TODO:* expand on this after full implementation.
-As we are only going to support 1 version, this is more of a what-if discussion.
+The vk will respond according to the following rules:

+1. If the vk supports the requested version, HELLO_ACK will echo that version.
+2. If the version is higher than the VK supports, the VK will send its highest supported version.
+3. If the version is lower than the VK supports, the VK will send its lowest supported version.
+4. If the version is between two versions the VK supports, it will send the next lower version that it supports.

+Of course, this is all theoretical as the implementation only supports one version at the moment.

 ### FAULT Packet